Tax Management Policy

-Ensure that the tax management and strategy adopted by the Company adhere to prevailing laws, mainly by means of adopting the most appropriate and efficient tax treatment on services rendering, other events and transactions made, which shall be based on the exercise of responsibility with public authorities, thus, contributing to Brazil’s social and economic growth and guided by Cielo’s sustainable development pillars.
+Ensure that the tax management and strategy adopted by the Company adhere to prevailing laws, mainly employing adopting the most appropriate and efficient tax treatment on services rendering, other events and transactions made, which shall be based on the corporate values and principles, in the exercise of responsibility with public authorities, thus, contributing to Brazil’s social and economic growth.

 1. Initial Provisions

 1.1.
-Cielo S.A., acting as employer, stimulating the economic and social development, and as a company which interacts with community and authorities of the countries where it operates, is aware of being responsible towards public authorities, which is translated from the adequate and efficient treatment of the tax practices to the proper payment of taxes and delivery of ancillary obligations, always pursuing the adhesion to the prevailing laws and tax rules.
+Cielo S.A., acting as an employer, stimulating the economic and social development, and as a company which interacts with community and authorities of the countries where it operates, is aware of being responsible towards public authorities, which is translated from the adequate and efficient treatment of the tax practices to the proper appropriation of taxes and delivery of ancillary obligations, always pursuing the adhesion to the prevailing laws and tax rules.a

-1.2.
-All actions of Cielo pursue transparency, clarity, order, and consistency, aware of its responsibilities towards shareholders, employees, customers, consumers and other stakeholders.
+1.3.
+All actions of Cielo pursue transparency, clarity, order, and consistency, aware of its responsibilities towards shareholders, employees, customers, consumers, and other stakeholders.

 2.1.
-This Policy is guided by the following pillars, also provided for in our Code of Ethics:
+This Policy is guided by the following pillars, also provided for in our Code of Ethical Conduct:

 2.1.1.
 Ethics: “Ethics in all relations” is one of Cielo’s values.
-The ethical conduct precepts are set forth in the Code of Ethics which defines employees’ desired behavior, inclusive referring to a relationship with the tax authorities.
+The ethical conduct precepts are outlined in the Code of Ethical Conduct, which defines employees’ desired behavior, inclusive referring to a relationship with the tax authorities.

 2.1.2.
-Honesty and good faith: All the duties performed in the area covered by this Tax Policy shall be conducted with integrity and honesty, with due diligence and carefully.
+Honesty and good faith: All the duties performed in the area covered by this Policy shall be conducted with integrity and honesty, due diligence, and care.

 2.1.3.
-Legality: Assurance of compliance with laws, the Bylaws and all other rules and policies of Cielo.
-Thus, the tax payment shall be made in compliance with prevailing tax laws.
+Legality: Assurance of compliance with laws, the Bylaws, and all other rules and policies of Cielo.
+Thus, the tax appropriation shall be made in compliance with prevailing tax laws.

 2.1.5.
-Transparency: Cielo foments transparency and dialogue across its value chain, inclusive referring to criteria, assessments and tax payment.
-In pursuit of a transparent tax strategy, Cielo releases in Brazil on a quarterly basis, tax issues significantly impacting the financial statements of the Company and its subsidiaries.
-Amongst the information released, we point out new tax approaches, the breakdown of tax impacts, revenue and operating income and statements of effective tax rates, always considering the best accounting practices and the standards required by IFRS and COSIF.
+Transparency: Cielo foments transparency and dialogue across its value chain, inclusive referring to tax criteria, assessments, and appropriation.
+In pursuit of a transparent tax strategy, Cielo releases in Brazil every quarter, tax issues significantly impacting the financial statements of the Company and its subsidiaries.
+Amongst the information released, we point out new tax approaches, the breakdown of tax impacts, revenue and operating income, and statements of effective tax rates, always considering the best accounting practices and the standards required by IFRS and COSIF.

 2.1.6.
 Reputation: Cielo looks after is reputation before tax and administrative authorities with an open and constructive dialogue by providing information on the facts and circumstances when required.
-In addition, all the strategies adopted shall take into account the following requirements: low risk to the company’s reputation and preservation of brand value.
-Thus, Cielo invests in its brand valuation, its image on the domestic and international markets and seeks to always adopt the best tax practices, aiming the maintenance of its reputation with stakeholders and Cielo’s sustainability.
+Also, all the strategies adopted shall take into account the following requirements: low risk to the company’s reputation and preservation of brand value.
+Thus, Cielo invests in its brand valuation, its image on the domestic and international markets, and seeks always to adopt the best tax practices, aiming the maintenance of its reputation with stakeholders and Cielo’s sustainability.